Simulating Human-like Daily Activities with Desire-driven Autonomy: Case Study for Desire and action selection analysis

 \subsection{Indoor environment}

-Initially, in Alice's dissatisfaction, thirst, passion, and social connectivity are relatively significant.
-Therefore, she decides to first enhance her more basic desires (hunger and thirst, and regain some energy).
-So, she makes a hearty breakfast (Alice heads to the kitchen to prepare a nutritious breakfast, consisting of scrambled eggs, whole-grain toast, and a glass of freshly squeezed orange juice).
-This also successfully boosts her corresponding Desire component.
-Since we are using an action selection method similar to MCTS, the other two action choices are: take a refreshing shower in the bathroom (cleanliness, health, comfort) and meditate for a few minutes (reduce loneliness, increase sense of safety, and joyfulness).
-In the next step, she hopes to reduce her dissatisfaction with cleanliness.
-Therefore, she chooses to take a shower using the aforementioned method, but since she is not currently in the bathroom, she heads there first.
-As a result, her dissatisfaction with cleanliness does not decrease at this step.
-However, once she finishes showering in the bathroom, her cleanliness reaches satisfaction.
-After fulfilling most of her physical dimensions, she decides to address her Desire for the mental dimension (social connectivity).
-Consequently, she tries to call family or friends, which reduces her dissatisfaction with social connectivity.
+Initially, Alice's dissatisfaction with thirst, passion, and social connectivity was relatively significant, as illustrated in Figures \ref{fig:dissatisfaction_indoor} and \ref{fig:desire_indoor}.
+Therefore, she decided to first address her more basic desires (hunger and thirst, and regain some energy).
+To this end, she made a hearty breakfast (Alice heads to the kitchen to prepare a nutritious breakfast, consisting of scrambled eggs, whole-grain toast, and a glass of freshly squeezed orange juice).
+This successfully boosted her corresponding Desire components.
+Since we are using an action selection method similar to the Tree of Thoughts, the other two action choices were: taking a refreshing shower in the bathroom (to improve cleanliness, health, and comfort) and meditating for a few minutes (to reduce loneliness, increase a sense of safety, and enhance joyfulness).
+In the next step, she aimed to reduce her dissatisfaction with cleanliness.
+Therefore, she chose to take a shower using the aforementioned method.
+However, since she was not currently in the bathroom, she needed to go there first.
+As a result, her dissatisfaction with cleanliness did not decrease at this step.
+Once she finished showering in the bathroom, her cleanliness reached satisfaction.
+After fulfilling most of her physical dimensions, she decided to address her Desire for the mental dimension (social connectivity).
+Consequently, she attempted to call family or friends, which reduced her dissatisfaction with social connectivity.